aimenux/RxDemo/README.md

 ## This is a console application that shows a simple usage of Rx.

 **Reminder** : Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
+Reactive Extensions is a library of implementations of the IObservable<T> and IObserver<T> interfaces for .NET.
+For more informations about Rx, i recommend this [link] (http://www.introtorx.com/content/v1.0.10621.0/00_Foreword.html).

+**Technical requirements** : .NET 4.5.2, VS 17

 We show the use of the following concepts : Subject, ReplaySubject, BehaviorSubject and AsyncSubject.